-If the anode is not replaced, it should be replaced within three (3) years of this service.
-Refer to "Anode Inspection and Replacement" on page 17.
+If the anode is not replaced, it should be replaced within three years (3) of this service.
+Refer to "Anode Inspection and Replacement" on page 19.

-- Drain and flush the solar storage tank of sediment build-up if required. - Flush the solar collectors. - Check the booster heating unit for excessive calcium build-up or corrosion and replace if necessary. - Visually check the unit for any potential problems, e.g. broken glass, excessive dust and dirt build-up, shading. - Clean the collector glass. - Check the condition of the pipe insulation, if fitted, on the solar hot and solar cold pipes.
+- Drain, check and refill or replace (if required) the closed circuit fluid. - Drain and flush the solar storage tank of sediment build-up if required. - Check the booster heating unit for excessive calcium build-up or corrosion and replace if necessary. - Visually check the unit for any potential problems, e.g. broken glass, excessive dust and dirt build-up, shading. - Clean the collector glass. - Check the condition of the pipe insulation, if fitted, on the solar hot and solar cold pipes.
 Replace or make good if required. - Inspect all connections.